USEPA/e-manifest/docs/src/Services/Manifest/sign.md

      - 3.4.1.
 If the provided Manifest Tracking Number is not ready for signature, has been signed by the site, or has a different site type than what was submitted, the processing will be stopped and system generates the following error:
-       - `E_SystemError: "Manifest is not ready to be quick signed by handler Site ID"`
+       - `E_SystemError: "Manifest is not ready to be quick signed by handler Site ID`
    - 3.5.
 The system will check if the Printed Signature Name field has data in it, if the field is null the system generates the following error in the Signer Report object in the response:
      - `Printed Signature Name is required`